transduce/transduce/README.md

 A function, `t`, that accepts a transformer, `xf`, and returns a transformer.
 All transformations are defined in terms of transducers, independent of the Transducible Process.
 Can be composed directly to create new transducers.

 ##### Transducible Process
 A process that begins with an initial value accumulator, steps through items of an input source and optionally transforming with transducer, `t`, and optionally completes with a result.
 Transduce is one transducible process.
 Transducible Processes can also be push based.
-See `push` package below or [transduce-stream][2] for a few examples.
+See `async` package below or [transduce-stream][2] for a few examples.
 The same transducer can be used with any transducible process.

 ### API